 |Dishwasher A++||1 kWh per short (approx. 1 hour) cycle|

-If you can be organised and dedicated about reorganising your electricity consumption habits, then a Nightsaver meter could definitely save you money.
-Clearly, the more electricity usage you can shift to those cheaper night rate hours, the better.
+If you can be organised and dedicated to change your electricity consumption habits, then a NightSaver meter could save you money.
+Obviously, the more electricity usage you can shift to those cheaper night time electricity hours, the better.

-However given the high cost of switching back to a 24hr meter, you would need to be really sure before requesting a Nightsaver meter.
-While every little helps, there are also several options you should look at before considering this, which could save you considerably more cash, such as:
+However, given the high cost of switching back to a 24hr meter, you would need to be really sure before requesting a NightSaver meter.
+While every little saving helps, there are also several options you should look at before considering this, which could save you considerably more cash, such as: